Learn to Sing Like a Star

 Learn to Sing Like a Star is Kristin Hersh's seventh solo album and was released in the US on Yep Roc Records on the 23 January 2007 and on 4AD for the rest of the world on the 29 January.
 The album was produced by Kristin herself and mixed in Nashville by two-time Grammy winner Trina Shoemaker.
 It features her Throwing Muses bandmate David Narcizo on drums and with strings by the McCarricks.
-The album peaked at #27 on the US's Billboard Top Heatseekers Album Chart.
+The album peaked at No. 27 on the US's Billboard Top Heatseekers Album Chart.